-We have several clinical research studies that are currently enrolling patients, if you are interested in participating please contact Caroline Price at 312-695-0513
+We have several clinical research studies that are currently enrolling patients.
+If you are already a patient at Northwestern Medical Group and you are interested in participating, please contact Caroline Price at 312-695-0513

 Chronic Rhinosinusitis (CRS) Registry